translate/pootle/docs/features/templates.rst

 The *"Templates"* language
 --------------------------

-Pootle has a special language called templates.
+Pootle can manage a special language called *templates*.
 This is not strictly speaking a language but rather a place to store translation templates for a project.

-If the templates language is absent from a project, Pootle will assume files under the project's source language are translation templates.
+If the *Templates* language is present then Pootle will initialise brand new languages with files from the *Templates* language.

-Gettext PO projects should always use a templates project where POT files can be uploaded.
-For simple projects it will be simpler to use the source language.
+If the *Templates* language is absent from a project, Pootle will assume all initialisation of files for new languages happens outside of Pootle.

 .. _templates#starting_a_new_translation: